usc-ctin583/usc-ctin583.github.io/docs/Projects/project1.md

 - [x] Include end and win game screens
 - [x] The intro of the game is important.
 Design your intro with animations, instructions, and more
 - [x] You must use Cinemachine, NavMesh, and integrate some sort of player movement and collisions in your game
+- [x] Project must be shared with the instructors via Perforce
+- [x] You may choose to use Unity's old or new input systems
 - [x] And most importantly, publish to [itch.io](https://itch.io/)!!

 ## 🧐 Questions